easyops-cn/next-core/etc/brick-kit.api.md

 // @public
 export const SingleBrickAsComponent: React_2.NamedExoticComponent<SingleBrickAsComponentProps>;

+// Warning: (ae-internal-missing-underscore) The name "StoryboardFunctionPatch" should be prefixed with an underscore because the declaration is marked as @internal
+//
+// @internal (undocumented)
+export type StoryboardFunctionPatch = Pick<StoryboardFunction, "source" | "typescript">;

+// Warning: (ae-internal-missing-underscore) The name "StoryboardFunctionRegistry" should be prefixed with an underscore because the declaration is marked as @internal
+//
+// @internal (undocumented)
+export interface StoryboardFunctionRegistry {
+    registerStoryboardFunctions(functions: StoryboardFunction[]): void;
+    storyboardFunctions: ReadonlyStoryboardFunctions;
+    updateStoryboardFunction(name: string, data: StoryboardFunctionPatch): void;
+}

+// Warning: (ae-internal-missing-underscore) The name "StoryboardFunctionRegistryFactory" should be prefixed with an underscore because the declaration is marked as @internal
+//
+// @internal (undocumented)
+export function StoryboardFunctionRegistryFactory(): StoryboardFunctionRegistry;

 // Warning: (ae-internal-missing-underscore) The name "transformElementProperties" should be prefixed with an underscore because the declaration is marked as @internal
 //